 This section of the CDC website promotes health, chronic disease prevention, and quality of life among older Americans.

-This campaign from the National Institute on Aging at NIH is designed to help adults 50 and older fit exercise and physical activity into their daily lives.
+These resources from the National Institute on Aging at NIH can help adults 50 and older fit exercise and physical activity into their daily lives.

 U.S. Department of Housing and Urban Development (HUD)